-7. Employee Benefit Plan
+6. Employee Benefit Plan

 Employees of the Company working more than 1,040 hours annually were able to participate in I-Flow's 401(k) retirement plan.
 The Company contributes \$0.33 for each dollar of employee contribution up to a maximum contribution by the Company of 1.32% of each participant's annual salary.
 The maximum contribution by the Company of 1.32% corresponds to an employee contribution of 4% of annual salary.
 Participants vest in the Company's contribution ratably over five years.
-Such contributions totaled \$72,000 and \$75,000 for the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006, respectively, and were included in general and administrative expenses in the accompanying financial statements.
+Such contributions totaled \$72,000 for the period from January 1, 2007 to October 25, 2007 and were included in general and administrative expenses in the accompanying financial statements.
 The Company does not provide postretirement or postemployment benefits to its employees.

-8. Related-Party Transactions
+7. Related-Party Transactions

 Steve Watkins, President of the Company, owns 5% of Tu-Effs Limited Partnership, which owns the premises currently leased by the Company.
-Rent expense for the leased premises was \$187,000 and \$221,000 for the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006, respectively, which was recorded in general and administrative expenses.
+Rent expense for the leased premises was \$187,000 for the period from January 1, 2007 to October 25, 2007, which were recorded in general and administrative expenses.